Forget What's Sensitive, Remember What Matters: Token-Level Differential Privacy in Memory Sculpting for Continual Learning: Our Approach

 \subsection{Token-level Dynamic Differential Privacy}

-We propose a Token-level dynamic Differential Privacy (TDP) mechanism to adaptively protect privacy based on token sensitivity.
-We also provide a theoretical analysis to demonstrate that our model satisfies per-token local differential privacy.
+We propose a \textit{Token-level Dynamic Differential Privacy} (TDP) mechanism that adaptively calibrates privacy protection according to the sensitivity of individual tokens.
+Our approach dynamically adjusts the noise scale applied during training or inference based on a per-token sensitivity score, and we provide a theoretical guarantee that the resulting mechanism satisfies local differential privacy at the token level.

-\paragraph{Token Sensitivity Calculation.} For each token $t_i$ in a sequence, we define its privacy sensitivity score $\text{Score}(t_i) \in[0,1]$.
-This score is a weighted combination of two complementary factors:
+\paragraph{Token Sensitivity Calculation.} For each token \( t_i \) in an input sequence, we compute a privacy sensitivity score \( \text{Score}(t_i) \in [0,1] \), which reflects how likely the token is to contain private or task-specific information.
+This score is derived from a weighted combination of two complementary indicators—model uncertainty and contextual discriminativeness as follows: where \( \alpha \in [0,1] \) is a tunable hyperparameter that balances the contributions of the two components.
+A larger \( \alpha \) places greater emphasis on model uncertainty (\( \text{Score}_1 \)), while a smaller \( \alpha \) prioritizes contextual informativeness (\( \text{Score}_2 \)).